Here are the first two chapters of Vevin Song. Enjoy!

 2

-No, of course not.
+Of course not.
 They're bloody moody sixteen-year-olds thinking about whatever bloody moody sixteen-year-olds think about, aching for the lesson to finish so they can do whatever bloody moody sixteen-year-olds do on weekends.

 'Miss Hightower?'